pdx-cs-sound/fm/README.md

   be supported, particularly pitch wheel, mod wheel, pan, volume, pedal and program change.

-* Note velocity and release velocity are not supported.
+* Release velocity is not supported.

 * The keyboard currently auto-connects to "Mobile Keys 49 MIDI 1".
 This should not be hardwired in software.
 Better